 As students get older, faculty and Form VI students lead

-Form V students on an extended three-night retreat.
+Form V students on an extended three-night retreat known as Kairos.
 Principally spiritual in nature, this retreat

 marks a milestone in each student’s St. Anselm’s experience.
 Each young man has an opportunity to reflect